marpple/FxJS/README.md

 ## FxJS - Functional Extensions for Javascript

-FxJS is a functional programming library that uses basic JavaScript values ​​and emphasizes repeatable programming and Promise.
+FxJS is a functional programming library that uses JavaScript basic values and emphasizes iterable programming and Promise.

 ### iterable